-- New patients are those new to ESKD, that is, not those who have previously had a transplant - Pre-emptive transplant is defined as patients who are transplanted requiring no or under two weeks of dialysis. - Numerator: total number of pre-emptive new live donor transplants - Denominator: number of new live donor transplants - Exclusions: - Patients with a failed transplant recommencing RRT - Patients having a combined organ transplant
+- New patients are those new to ESKD, that is, not those who have previously had a transplant - Pre-emptive transplant is defined as patients who are transplanted requiring no or under two weeks of dialysis - Numerator: total number of pre-emptive new live donor transplants - Denominator: number of new live donor transplants - Exclusions: - patients with a failed transplant recommencing RRT - patients having a combined organ transplant.

 Kidney transplantation remains the optimal form of renal replacement therapy for ESKD.
-Live donor (related or unrelated) transplantation currently represents approximately 40 % of all transplants and offers excellent patient and transplant outcomes.
+Live donor (related or unrelated) transplantation currently represents approximately 40 per cent of all transplants and offers excellent patient and transplant outcomes.

-Timeliness of live donor transplantation potentially avoids prolonged periods of dialysis, which carries increased risk of morbidity and significant cost.
-In many instances, timing of live donor transplantation can be such that complete avoidance of dialysis can be achieved - so-called 'pre-emptive' transplantation.
+Timely live donor transplantation can potentially avoid prolonged periods of dialysis, which carry increased risk of morbidity and significant cost.
+In many instances, timely live donor transplantation can help patients to avoid dialysis completely.
+This is referred to as 'pre-emptive' transplantation.
 The quality and efficiency of a live donor program can be measured in part by the proportion of lived donor transplants that are 'pre-emptive'.